allcount/allcountjs/README.md

 # What is AllcountJS

 AllcountJS is an application framework aimed for rapid development of business applications.
-The main idea is to make application development fully declarative and reduce application configuration to minimum possible amount.
+The main idea is to make application development fully declarative and reduce application code base size to minimum possible amount.

 # Try it